 3. How much of our content do people read?

-As you put effort and important information into your content, you want it to resonate with visitors and turn into conversions.
-If your content is not compelling or practical, they may only stick around for so long — and it could be fewer than 15 seconds like 55 percent of website visitors.
-Depending on the extent of interest in your content, you may need to change your strategy.
+As you put effort and important information into your content marketing, you want it to resonate with visitors and turn into conversions.
+If your content is not compelling or practical, they may only stick around for so long — and it could be fewer than 15 seconds, like 55 percent of website visitors.
+Depending on the extent of interest in your content, you may need to change your marketing strategy.

 4. How do we know the best time and day for us to publish content?